Skip to Content

 Before you begin cooking, be sure to bring the filet mignon and bacon to room temperature.
 If your meat is cold when it hits the pan, it can cause the muscle fibers to tense up, resulting in tough meat when cooked.

 It will take the meat about 30 to 45 minutes to come to room temperature.
-When you are ready to prepare the steak, preheat the oven.
+When you are ready to prepare the steak, preheat the oven to 450°F (230°C).

 Next, season both sides of the filets generously with salt and pepper.
-Set aside.
+Seriously, that is the only seasoning required.
+Set the meat aside.

-When the oven is preheated, heat a cast-iron skillet or a high heat, oven-safe, heavy bottom skillet over medium-high heat.
-Then add butter and oil to the pan and wait until it is hot.
+When the oven is preheated to 450°F, heat a cast-iron skillet or a high heat, oven-safe, heavy bottom skillet over medium-high heat.
+Then add the butter and oil to the pan and wait until it is hot.
 You will see the pan just slightly start to smoke.

 Quickly transfer the skillet to the oven and bake for 6-7 minutes.
 Check for the desired doneness using an instant read digital food thermometer.